 To realise the aim of quality patient care and health for all in the next millennium, health care organisations and hospitals will need a new generation of leaders in the twenty-first century.
 Effective leadership is necessary for the survival of health organisations and the delivery of quality patient care.
-This is since a sizeable portion of management involves working with and through people.
+This is due to the fact that a significant portion of management involves working with and through people.
 Additionally, someone must determine, initiate, organise, exert influence, and supervise the work activities of others.